aviroop1/LGBT-Clinic-Data-Analysis/README.md

-# LGBT Orange County Clinic Data Analysis
+# LGBT Clinic Data Analysis

 <h3> Description </h3>
 This dataset contains a list of visitors to LGBT Healthcare clinic.
 The data was collected over a survey questionnaire.